orientechnologies/orientdb-docs/Studio-Auditing.md

 # Auditing

-Studio 2.2 Enterprise Edition includes a functionality called [Auditing](Auditing.md).
-To understand how Auditing works, please read the [Auditing](https://github.com/orientechnologies/orientdb-docs/blob/master/Auditing.md) page on the [OrientDB Manual](http://orientdb.com/docs/last/index.html).
+Starting from version 2.2, Studio Enterprise Edition includes a functionality called Auditing.
+To understand how Auditing works, please refer to the [Auditing](Auditing.md) page.

 NOTE: _This feature is available only in the [OrientDB Enterprise Edition](http://orientdb.com/orientdb-enterprise).
 If you are interested in a commercial license look at [OrientDB Subscription Packages](http://orientdb.com/support)_.